Documentation Index

-Where to find it: Go to Analytics and select either Product Sales Breakdown or Payment Breakdown from the dashboard picker.
+Where to find it: Go to Analytics and select Product Sales Breakdown, Payment Breakdown, or Accounting Overview from the dashboard picker.

 - Product Sales Breakdown — Shows what was sold.
 Every service, product, membership, and package that appeared on a charge, along with revenue, discounts, taxes, cost, and profit.